 Online Video Therapy

 MyCounselor.Online has offices in multiple cities.
-As the Director I travel frequently between them, so most of my therapy is done online through our video counseling platform.
-This let’s me connect with you for our sessions, no matter what city I’m in that week.
+As the Director I travel frequently between them, so much of my therapy is done online through our video counseling platform.
+This lets me connect with you for our sessions, no matter what city I’m in that week.

 Most people are weirded out about the idea of doing video counseling.
 My clients were too, but they say after about 15 minutes or so into our first video session they get used to it.
 Then it’s pretty much the same as meeting with me in person.
 We work on the things they’ve come to me for help with and we make progress towards their goals.

 I expect that your experience will be much the same.
 If it’s not and after our first session you don’t want to continue with our online video sessions I’ll be happy to refund you all your fees and try to help you connect with a counselor you can meet with in person.

 Christianity is not just my personal faith, it’s an integrated part of my therapy.
 I don’t cram my faith down anybody’s throat, but my understanding of how the world works comes from the Bible, which influences every aspect of my counseling.
 Sometimes we talk about specific Bible passages and pray in session, sometimes we don’t.
 It really depends on what we are working on and how comfortable my client is with Christian spirituality.

 In Bible college I studied Biblical languages (3 years of Greek, 2 years of Hebrew) because I wanted to deeply understand the Scriptures and how they apply to people’s situations.
 I believe the word of God applied to the heart by the Holy Spirit has the power to transform lives.
 Good Christian counseling doesn’t separate the spiritual and the practical, it integrates them.